15th Annual Celebrating Our Beloved Community: Walk Our Blocks

 Buy Tickets

-Each year we gather with our friends, partners, and supporters to recognize the efforts of our community.
+Join us as we gather with our friends, partners, and supporters to recognize the efforts of our community.
+We will walk the blocks of Over-the-Rhine, meet neighbors, learn about the work of Over-the-Rhine Community Housing.

 5:00 PM Doors Open at Washington Park